-Step 2: Register with Illinois State.
+Step 2: Register with Illinois.
 You can register online through MyTax Illinois, complete and mail Form REG-1, or visit a branch of the Illinois Department of Revenue (IDOR).
 If you mail the form, it can take six to eight weeks to process.
 The MyTax Illinois account also accepts state unemployment insurance taxes.

 Step 3: Set up your payroll.
-You’ll need to decide how often, when, and how you will pay your employees—direct deposit and paper check are most common methods.
+You’ll need to decide how often, when, and how you will pay your employees—direct deposit and paper check are the most common methods.
 You’ll also need to set a process for collecting payroll forms and other documents you’ll need to run payroll.

 Step 5: Collect, review, and approve time sheets.
 If you have hourly or nonexempt employees, you’ll need a way to track employee work hours.
 Most small business owners create their own time sheets (consider one of our free templates) or use time and attendance software, some of which have free plans.

 Step 6: Calculate payroll and pay employees.
-You’ll need to make several payroll calculations, including totaling hours worked (use our free timecard calculator to help), gross pay, paycheck deductions, tax withholdings, benefit premiums, etc. You’ll also pay employees on schedule.
+You’ll need to make several payroll calculations, including totaling the hours worked (use our free timecard calculator to help), gross pay, paycheck deductions, tax withholdings, benefit premiums, etc. You’ll also pay employees on schedule.
 An Excel payroll template or payroll software can help automate this step.

 Step 7: File payroll taxes with the federal and Illinois state government.
 Follow the IRS instructions for federal taxes, including unemployment.

-- State Unemployment Taxes (SUTA): You can pay for these online with MyTax Illinois or mail in a check with the payment coupon at the bottom of the UI-3/40 or collections coupon IDOR mails you.
+- State Unemployment Taxes (SUTA): You can pay for these online with MyTax Illinois or mail a check with the payment coupon at the bottom of the UI-3/40 or collections coupon IDOR mails you.
 State UI tax reports and payments are due by the following dates:

 For Wages Paid During